Compare School Options

 To ensure the quality of the programs, we only included regionally accredited institutions.
 Most programs also have additional programmatic accreditation through bodies like the Association to Advance Collegiate Schools of Business (AACSB) or the Accreditation Council for Business Schools and Programs (ACBSP).

 We evaluated each program based on its outcomes, cost, reputation, flexibility, and faculty.
-Then we calculated an Intelligent Score for each program on a scale of 0 to 100.
+Then, we calculated an Intelligent Score for each program on a scale of 0 to 100.
 For a more extensive explanation, check out our ranking methodology.

 What Can You Expect from an Online Master’s in Entrepreneurship Program?

-In most programs, students will also master specialized technology to help them serve in future roles such as consultant, analyst, or CEO.
-Students with such managerial ambitions may focus on electives that build leadership skills, whereas those who want to serve as analysts may focus on electives fostering more technical knowledge.
+The online master’s in entrepreneurship is designed to take a student’s existing knowledge of business, finance, and marketing to the next level.
+Coursework emphasizes how to better communicate with others and foster reliable decision-making skills, and students will also master specialized technology to help them serve in roles such as consultant, analyst, or CEO.
+Students with managerial ambitions may focus on electives that build leadership skills, whereas those who want to serve as analysts may focus on electives fostering more technical knowledge.

 Most of these online master’s in entrepreneurship programs are designed to be completed in two years by full-time students.
 There are also accelerated programs available that allow students to complete their coursework in as little as a year.
 In most cases, online programs will be flexible enough to work around the schedule of students who can only attend part-time.